 The role and responsibilities of Information Management and Technology have increased and expanded considerably in recent years.
 This course provides an evaluation of the roles, leadership responsibilities, and day-to-day operations of the IT department and how it interacts, communicates across cultures, and supports the organization in meeting the mission and goals in an efficient and secure manner.

-COMPUTER SCIENCE/NETWORK ENGINEERING (CSNE)
+Computer Science/Network Engineering (CSNE)

-CSNE 2113 Introduction to Web Design (3 credit hours)
+CSNE 1133 Computer Applications for Scientists and Engineers (3 credit hours)